vivekmunde/react-pub-sub/README.md

   }

   refreshData = (asOf, companyId) => {
-    // load the data as of "asOf" date (may be using redux) }
+    // load the data (may be using redux)
+  }

   componentWillUnmount() {